The Highs and Lows of the 2018 Oscars Ceremony

 Warren and Faye got it right this time!
-For their second time around, the Best Picture presenters were given the correct envelope and thus correctly named The Shape of Water the night’s big winner – congrats to fish men, hardboiled eggs, and the hardworking Guillermo Del Toro.
+For their second time around, the Best Picture presenters were given the correct envelope and thus correctly named The Shape of Water the night’s big winner — congrats to fish men, hard-boiled eggs, and the hardworking Guillermo del Toro.
 Throughout the 90th Academy Awards, Hollywood handed out trophies to the night’s expected winners, including Allison Janney, Gary Oldman, and an impassioned Frances McDormand.
 The night offered up a range of bits, from the charming (Tiffany Haddish shouting out Meryl Streep), to the exhausting (a trip to the TCL Chinese Theater where people were watching A Wrinkle in Time).
 Vulture has gathered the highest highs, cringiest lows, and one bizarre whoa from Sunday night’s ceremony.

 HIGH Jimmy Kimmel’s monologue: The host references last year’s Moonlight mix-up, joking that he turned down the suggestion of doing comedy with the accountants, so “the accountants did comedy on their own.”
 Later, Kimmel summarizes Hollywood’s blind spots: “We made a movie called What Women Want and it starred Mel Gibson.”

-LOW All of the red carpet coverage.
+LOW All of the red-carpet coverage.
 E! worked hard to avoid any mention of the sexual-assault allegations hanging over Ryan Seacrest, which meant that the interviews the network got were painfully bland (with the exception of Taraji’s delicious “the universe has a way of taking care of the good people”) and the banter between the other hosts felt more forced.
 Few things are more painful than spending three hours with people who don’t want to be around each other, or talk about anything.

 HIGH Kimmel offered a jet ski to whomever gave the shortest speech, prompting the world to wonder which nominee loves water sports more than the loved ones they wanted to thank from the stage.
-Helen Mirren showed off the Jet Ski with all the conviction of an Elsa understudy in Disney’s Frozen musical.
+Helen Mirren showed off the jet ski with all the conviction of an Elsa understudy in Disney’s Frozen musical.

 HIGH The ski, as it happens, went to Phantom Thread costume designer Mark Bridges, who rode it out in a life vest like he was rocking the finest couture from the House of Woodcock.